blimmer/emberconf-2017-recap/slides.md

 ---

 ## watch this talk if...
-* you want to try heimdall to debug or monitor perforamnce in your app
+* you want to try heimdall to debug or monitor performance in your app

 ***
 ***